American Society of Golf Course Architects: Peer Review

 ASGCA members are very involved in the review of each potential member's application.
 Four of the five representative courses submitted on an application are evaluated in person by an ASGCA member.
 The member studies plans of the course, interviews construction personnel, club management and either walks or plays the course with the applicant.

 Each applicant must also be sponsored by three ASGCA members.
 The sponsors are members who can personally vouch for the character, professional integrity and high level of applied architecture skill of the applicant.

 Code of Ethics

 In addition, ASGCA members abide by standards of professional practice and a stringent code of ethics.
 The code of ethics set standards for the golf course architect's role in contract negotiations and their responsibilities to the client.
 Many public agencies and entities have recognized that the ASGCA membership constitutes the highest professional standards in golf course design.

 Description of Membership

-A member of the American Society of Golf Course Architects is one who by virtue of their knowledge of the game, training, experience, vision and inherent ability, is in all ways qualified to design and prepare specifications for a course of functional and aesthetic perfection.
-They are further qualified to execute and oversee the implementation on the ground of his plans and specifications to create an enjoyable layout that challenges golfers of all abilities and exemplifies the highest standards and traditions of golf.
-They will counsel in all phases of the work to protect the best interest of their client.
+Membership in the American Society of Golf Course Architects is granted to individuals involved in golf course design and planning.
+Members are typically experienced in areas such as course architecture, preparation of design specifications, and oversight of course development projects.
+They may also provide consultation on various aspects of golf course planning and construction for clients.

 Each member of the American Society of Golf Course Architects is engaged primarily in golf course architecture, and their qualifications have satisfied the Board of Governors in all respects.